vatpac-technology/sops/docs/aerodromes/classd/Ballina.md

 Refer to [Class D Tower Separation Standards](../../../separation-standards/classd) for more information.

 ## SID Selection
-Non-Jet Aircraft planned via **BUVAM** shall be assigned the **Procedural SID** that terminates at the appropriate SID terminus, except when the M641 Evans Head [restricted area](../../../controller-skills/sua/#restricted-areas) is active.
+Non-Jet Aircraft planned via **BUVAM** shall be assigned the **Procedural SID** that terminates at the appropriate SID terminus, except when the [M641 Evans Head](../../../enroute/brisbane/INL/#m661a-b-m641-and-r638a-c-evans-head) MOA is active.

 All other aircraft shall be assigned either the **RADAR** SID, or a visual departure.